Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 [1] [public repo review queue], [private repo review queue]
 The PRs are processed by time opened, ascending.
 Your PR may show up on 2nd or later page.
-If you addressed Step 1 from the diagram and your PR is not showing up in the queue, ensure you removed the `ARMChangesRequested` label.
+If you addressed Step 1 from the diagram and your PR is not showing up in the queue, ensure the label `ARMChangesRequested` is removed from your PR.
+This should cause the label `WaitForARMFeedback` to be added.
 [2] https://aka.ms/azsdk/support/specreview-channel
 [3] [List of SDK breaking changes approvers] in pinned Teams announcement
 [4] [public repo merge queue], [private repo merge queue]

+If you need further help with anything, see `Getting help` section below.

 ## Purpose of this PR